the42/cartconvert/cartconvert/README.md

 Room for improvement
 ---------------------
 The Geohashing implementation uses a well working yet inefficient implementation of bitsets using strings.
-It would be good to replace this with a set of bitwise operations on integers or use a (yet to emerge?) bit package
+It would be good to either replace this operations with a set of bitwise operations on integers or use a dedicated bit package.

 Implementation details
 ----------------------